azizgharbi/nodeVueExpressMysql/README.md

 ### What is this repository for? ###

-* Quick starter kit to start a vue node express project
+* Quick starter kit to start a vue node express project + basic auth
 * Version 0.3

 ## dev tricks